Tim has more than 34 years' experience in intellectual property law.

 Tim's vast experience includes advising Australian Grand Prix Corporation, Australasian Food Group, Bendigo and Adelaide Bank, Christian Dior, Cricket Australia, Cricket World Cup 2015, Dairy Australia, Decor, Ford Motor Company, Forever New, The Herald and Weekly Times, The Just Group, Kraft Foods Limited, Melbourne 2006 Commonwealth Games Corporation, Nike, Simplot (Leggo's etc), TAG Heuer, Tommy Hilfiger, Tyco, VAAM Management (Mark Webber), Victoria Racing Club, Visit Victoria, Victorian State Government, Wesfarmers and Wheel Pros.

 Tim is a registered trade marks attorney and a partner of the firm's associated firm, Allens Patent & Trade Mark Attorneys, where he is in charge of IP registrations for a range of clients.
 He is a member of the International Association for the Protection of Intellectual Property, the International Trademark Association, the Franchise Council of Australia, the Copyright Society of Australia, the Australian and New Zealand Sports Law Association and the Victorian Society for Computers and the Law.
-He is also a member of the Anti-Counterfeiting Committee of the Intellectual Property Owners Association.
 He has authored and co-authored a number of proposals to government on behalf of the Law Council of Australia's Intellectual Property Committee, and for many years was an adviser to the Trade Marks Sub-Committee of that Intellectual Property Committee.
 Tim is on the Editorial Board of the Journal of Intellectual Property Law and Practice, published by Oxford University Press.
-He is also a member of the Programming Advisory Council of the International Trademark Association (INTA)
+He is also a member of the Programming Advisory Council of the International Trademark Association (INTA).

 Tim chaired the Law Council of Australia's Designs Sub-Committee which made detailed submissions to Government urging changes to designs law, which led to the enactment of the Designs Act 2004.

-Tim has been ranked by Chambers Global as one of the five 'top tier' leading lawyers in Australia for copyright and trade mark law for each year from 2007 to 2017 (inclusive).
+Tim has been ranked by Chambers Global as one of the five 'top tier' leading lawyers in Australia for copyright and trade mark law for each year from 2007 to 2018 (inclusive).
 He also is consistently listed (including in 2017) as a leading practitioner by International Who's Who Legal (WWL) for Trademarks, Franchise and Sports & Entertainment and has been recognised as a 'Thought Leader' by WWL in the areas of Entertainment and Trademarks.
 For 2017 WWL named Tim as the leading Australian Sports & Entertainment lawyer.
 Tim has been named by World Intellectual Property Review as one of its 'WIPR Leaders 2017'.
+At the Who's Who Legal Global Awards presented in London May 2018, Tim won the award for the 'Trade Mark Lawyer of the Year'.

 Areas of Expertise